Lawlzee/UserProfilesSelector/README.md

 # User Profiles Selector

-When downpatching the game version, user profiles are reset.
-This mod allows you to set a custom folder for your profiles, preventing them from being overwritten.
+When changing the game version, user profiles are reset.
+This mod lets you set a custom folder for your profiles, making it easier to manage multiple game versions simultaneously.

 For downpatching, visit: [https://bage.cab/ror2/downpatch](https://bage.cab/ror2/downpatch).